nooreqabee2/capstone/README.md

 # How to run the application
 - install project dependencies by running pip install -r requirements.txt
 - Make and apply migrations by running python manage.py makemigrations and python manage.py migrate.
+- cd to shorja_project then run python manage.py runserver